-After a good 30 minutes’ walk we finally arrived to the Treasury.
+After a good 30 minutes’ walk, we finally arrived at the Treasury.
 It is such an impressive sight that you can hear the crowd gasp when standing in front of it.
-Talking about the crowd, one thing Petra is not lacking of is tourists, it is a very busy place and it can get a little annoying at times.
+Talking about the crowd, one thing Petra is not lacking is tourists, it is a very busy place and it can get a little annoying at times.

-Heading back in town we grabbed dinner at a small place next to our hotel and went to bed exhausted and slightly sunburned.
+Heading back to town we grabbed dinner at a small place next to our hotel and went to bed exhausted and slightly sunburned.

 The last stretch of our trip took us to the Dead Sea.
 We based ourselves at the Marriott for the last 3 nights.
 Most of our time there was dedicated to floating, covering our bodies with mud and relaxing.

 We also went for a hike in Mujib Nature Reserve which I would highly recommend.
 The scenery is breathtaking, and you are being kept cool by the river you are walking/swimming through.

 Here you go, seven days of Jordanian adventures, with the right amount of downtime for good measure.
 We headed back to the gloomy London October weather, the head full of sunshine and feeling a little like Indiana Jones…